extralit/extralit/argilla/docs/index.md

 ## Why use Extralit?

-Extralit is a powerful tool designed to helps researchers and data scientists tackle the challenges of processing large volumes of academic papers, ensuring **high-quality data extraction for scientific analysis and meta-studies**.
-By combining LLMs and advanced ML models with intuitive workflows, Extralit a powerful tool designed to transform unstructured scientific papers into structured, analyzable data.
+Extralit is designed to helps researchers and data scientists tackle the challenges of processing large volumes of academic papers, ensuring **high-quality data extraction for scientific analysis and meta-studies**.
+By combining LLMs and advanced ML models with intuitive workflows, Extralit is a powerful tool designed to transform unstructured scientific papers into structured, analyzable data.

 <p style="font-size:20px">Accelerate scientific data extraction</p>